TLDR (Summary)

 Forgetting non-billable time

 Only 50-60% of a freelancer's time is billable.
 Pricing based on 40 hours per week of billable work means the actual hourly earnings are 40-50% lower than the rate on the invoice.
 A $50/hour rate with 24 billable hours per week means $1,200/week, not $2,000.
-The freelance time tracking guide covers how to measure billable vs non-billable hours accurately.

 Not raising rates

 Skills improve every year, so rates should too.
 Annual 10-15% increases are standard in most industries.
 Existing clients who've seen the quality of work delivered will accept reasonable increases, especially with 30-60 days notice.
-Freelancers who keep rates flat for 3+ years while costs rise end up earning less in real terms each year.

 Quoting before understanding scope

 "How much for a website?" is an unanswerable question.
 A 5-page marketing site is fundamentally different from a 50-page e-commerce platform.
 Scope first, price second.
 Every time.
-The proposal writing guide covers how to scope projects before quoting a price.

 The most expensive mistake is undercharging.
 A solo freelancer can't make up thin margins with volume because there's only one person doing the work.